AaronFeng753/Waifu2x-Extension/README.md

 Waifu2x-Extension for waifu2x-ncnn-vulkan

 New features brought by this extension:
-1. More friendly way of interaction
+- More friendly way of interacting
-2. Support 4 times magnification
+- Support 4x magnification
-3. Batch enlargement of still pictures (three batch processing modes)
-4. Batch enlargement of dynamic pictures (.gif) (three batch processing modes)
+- Batch zoom in still images and GIF dynamic images
-5. Batch enlarge video files (three batch processing modes)
+- Batch enlarge video files
-6. Personalization
+- Personalization
-7. Online update
+- Online update
-8. Save the enlarged image target as .jpg
+- Save the enlarged image target as .jpg
-9. Lossless compression of the .jpg image after the target is saved
+- Lossless compression of .jpg images after the target is saved
-10. Adjust the quality of the enlarged dynamic picture
+- Optimize enlarged GIF dynamic images to reduce space usage
-11. Display processing progress and remaining time
+- Display processing progress and remaining time
-12. Smart selection of models
+- Smart selection of models
-13. Gif compression & Image compression (Multithreading)
+- Gif compression & image compression (multi-threading and multiple compression levels)
-14. Benchmark
-15. Multithreading
+- Benchmark (to get the tile size value for your computer)
+- Multi-threaded mode

 ![mainmenu](/screenshot/mainmenu.png)